-Congratulations for purchasing the Bottom Line® Tournament 1250TM!
-Your new SONAR includes Bottom Line's advanced high-clarity bottom graph plus the unique fish-finding advantage of Sidefinder® technology.
-The 1250 also displays water temperature and boat speed (with the speed sensor option) to make the most out of your boating and fishing experience.
+Congratulations on your purchase of the Bottom Line® Tournament 3310TM!
+Your new SONAR includes Bottom Line's advanced high-clarity bottom graph plus the unique fish-finding advantage of Sidefinder® Technology.
+The 3310 also displays water temperature and boat speed to make the most out of your boating and fishing experience.